yunior123/yunior123/README.md

 -Sharing knowledge and teaching others 👨‍🏫, empowering them to grow and succeed -Championing open-source initiatives to foster collaboration and innovation
 -Embracing lifelong learning, staying curious and adapting to new challenges -Exploring emerging technologies to create impactful, future-oriented projects
 -Competing in coding challenges and hackathons to push my problem-solving skills to the next level -Building communities that inspire growth, inclusivity, and shared purpose
-* 🌍  I'm based in Levis, QC * ✉️  You can contact me at [98.frontal-castes@icloud.com](mailto:98.frontal-castes@icloud.com) * 🧠  I'm learning Rust, Golang, Kotlin and AWS Cloud Services * 🤝  I'm open to collaborating on interesting projects * ⚡  I love playing chess on my free time
+* 🌍  I'm based in Toronto, ON * ✉️  You can contact me at [98.frontal-castes@icloud.com](mailto:98.frontal-castes@icloud.com) * 🧠  I'm learning Rust, Golang, Kotlin and AWS Cloud Services * 🤝  I'm open to collaborating on interesting projects * ⚡  I love playing chess on my free time.

 ### Skills